shape-app/promptable/README.md

 ### Workflows

-This repository employs GitHub Actions that automatically execute upon opening a new pull request and with every subsequent commit to that pull request.
+This repo employs GitHub Actions that automatically execute upon opening a new pull request and with every subsequent commit to that pull request.
 These actions include formatting, linting, building, and, post-merge, deploying your changes.
 For a successful merge, all actions must pass, and your pull request requires approval.
 Once merged, the actions rerun on the main branch.
 Typically, the entire process takes less than 10 minutes for your changes to go live.

 ## Owner: